Compared to savings accounts and short-term time deposits, 10-year CDs offer more competitive interest rates.

 But a 10-year CD isn’t a good fit for every saver.
 Before buying one, consider why you should lock up your savings for a decade.

-Today’s top nationally available 10-year CDs pay 2.30 percent APY.
-This may be a good place to invest for long-term financial goals, like funding your child’s college education or leaving him money to use post-graduation.
+Today’s top widely available 10-year CD pays 1.10 percent APY.
+This may be a good place to invest for long-term financial goals, like funding your child’s college education or leaving them money to use post-graduation.